tskit-dev/tstrait/docs/simulation.md

 ### Phenotype Output

-Each {class}`.PhenotypeResult` object contains four [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) of equal length (`TreeSequence.num_individuals`): the first three are the the phenotypes and its genetic and environmental components.
+Each {class}`.PhenotypeResult` object contains four [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) objects of equal length (`TreeSequence.num_individuals`): the first three are the the phenotypes and its genetic and environmental components.
 The fourth array keeps track of the individual IDs.

 ```{code-cell} ipython3
 print(sim_result.phenotype)